RetroAppleJS/RetroAppleJS.github.io/README.md

 <img src="/res/appleii+_bck_650.png?raw=true" width=40% align="left" />

 ## Introduction

 This is a complete AppleII+ IDE toolchain with an assembler, debugger, emulator and CPU reference manual bundled in one client-side JavaScript web application.
 All you need is a browser.

 The idea is simple.
 Retrocomputing enthusiasts want a frictionless implementation of their concepts.
-Headaces associated with setting up a working system is especially not the sort of old memories one wants to recall.
+Issues associated with setting up a working system is especially not the sort of painful old memories one may wish to recall.
+The AppleII was quite user-friendly in the days,

 Enjoy the beauty of 8-bit computing on a 6502 CPU, it's math tricks and deceivingly simple instruction set.
 Alongside the development of this IDE, it is crucial to have a 6502 assembler codebase handy that can be edited, compiled, ran and debugged seamlessly.